Ulala (Space Channel 5): Appearances

-Video games

-Space Channel 5
+Space Channel 5 series

 Ulala appears as the main protagonist of the Space Channel 5 series, appearing in all of its canon material and spin-offs.
 She makes her first video game appearance in the 1999 video game, Space Channel 5, where she becomes a reporter guided by her boss Fuse and attempts to undercover the truth behind the Morolian Invasion of 2499.
 In an attempt to undercover the reasonings, she is forced to battle rival reporters Jaguar and Pudding, both of which have similar goals but different reasonings behind it.
 After revealing the truth behind the Morolian Invasion with the help of Jaguar, the three reporters make their way the Chief Blank — the mastermind behind the invasion who forced the Morolians into kidnapping and hypnotizing the humans.
 Ulala ultimately follows him to the roof, where she and the others attempt to defeat Giant Evila but ends up being the last defender.
 In the end, Blank confesses to being the mastermind, where he leads Ulala to the Blank Dimension.
 With the help of her fans and friends, Ulala defeats the evil CEO and leads a march the end of the galaxy.

-Space Channel 5: Part 2
+After defeating the Morolians, Ulala has become Channel 5's top reporter, and assigned as orientator three years later.

 Ulala returns in Space Channel 5: Part 2, where she must stop the Rhythm Rogues from taking over the galaxy, and their mysterious leader Purge.
 The game is set a few months after the first game, and Ulala is now known as one of the galaxy's finest reporters.
 When Peace, the president of the Milky Way, is kidnapped by the band of robots, Ulala takes it upon herself to report the incident and undergo an investigation.
 When a ransom for the president is held by Purge, several reporters, including Ulala and Pudding, attempt to make it to the handout point before being turned around by Pine and the Eastern Venus Space Police.
 Ulala and Channel 5 make it pass the police, but immediately head back to the studio when it is realized the ransom was fabricated and the Rhythm Rogues are actually at Channel 5's base.
 When arriving, Ulala saves Space Michael Jackson but fails to defeat Purge, who presumably killed Fuse and resulted in the destruction of the base.
 In her moment of triumph, Ulala and her allies find Purge's hideout, save Jaguar, and discover the Rhythm Rogues are planning galaxy domination.
 Ulala, her allies, and her fans ultimately defeat the Rhythm Rogues and lead a march to the end of the galaxy as a form of celebration.